navikt/teamesyfo-github-actions-workflows/README.md

 <details>
 <summary>Detailed instructions</summary>
-Add the main `deploy.yaml` with the following:
+Add a new github workflow `deploy-app.yaml` with the following:

 ```yaml
 name: Build & Deploy